It’s coming up to that time of year when you drive down the street and see dozens of banners and signs hocking gift cards for sale.

 © WalletHub.com 2017

 Breaking it down even further, Blackhawk says the average American consumer will purchase almost $150 in gift cards in the coming year.
-There is no reason you shouldn’t get a significant portion of those purchases with your own gift card program.
+There is no reason you shouldn’t get a significant portion of those purchases with your own restaurant gift card system.

 Why Should Restaurants Sell Gift Cards?